chaoss/wg-value/focus-areas/academic-value/academic-open-source-project-impact.md

-### This metric is a release candidate.
-To comment on this metric please see [Issue #149](https://github.com/chaoss/wg-value/issues/146).
-Following a comment period, this metric will be included in the next regular release.

 # Academic Open Source Project Impact

 Question: What is the impact of open source projects that an academician or a team of academicians creates as an important part of a university reappointment, tenure, and promotion process?